baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 - Monte Carlo or Latin Hypercube integrated Morris means.

-- Computation of expected value, variance, or sensitivity of complete OGS6 postprocessing results.
+- Computation of expected value, variance, or sensitivity indices of complete OGS6 postprocessing results.

+To enable the stochastic postprocessing of large data sets, special attention was paid to implement allocation free in-place variants of all necessary math operators for all output datatypes such as a `VTUFile` or `XDMF3File`.

 # Acknowledgements